jerrynabango/Akan-Name-Generator-index.html/Readme.md

 ## Support and contact details:
  Incase of any enquiries contact me through email:jerrynabango9@gmail.com
 ## License:
+  TERMS AND CONDITIONS:
+  1.Permission is hereby granted to any user obtaining a copy of this software "Akan Name Generator" and associated documentation files to deal in the Software without any restriction, including without limitations the rights to use,copy,modify,publish,distribute,sublicense,and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so freely without any restrictions.THANK YOU FOR USING THE AKAN.

    license Copyright (c)2020.All rights reserved.
     P.o Box: 999666,Nairobi,Kenya.